Skip to main content

 Lake Mary

-The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
+The lake sits in the mesotrophic zone — the band where most well-managed Wisconsin lakes fall.
 The lake bottoms out at 33 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 Lake Mary covers 327 acres alongside partial shoreline records — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
-Among the 13 graded lakes in Kenosha County, Lake Mary sits at rank 6, above the county median.
+Lake Mary sits at rank 8 of 13 in Kenosha County, in the lower half of the local distribution.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2025-09-15.
 Grade methodology: LakeGrade methodology.